-The findings from the Royal Commission indicate a need to look beyond creating new standard operating procedures or adding to existing role responsibilities.
-They indicate that, despite the good work that has occurred in the past to build a robust inter-service incident management system, the first point of breakdown is typically in communication and coordination in overwhelming events.
-This project is seeking to better understand how multi-agency emergency management coordination above the IMT level can be improved in order to reduce the consequences to communities of the emergency event.
+The findings from the 2009 Victorian Bushfires Royal Commission indicated a need to look beyond creating new standard operating procedures or adding to existing role responsibilities.
+They indicated that, despite the good work that has occurred in the past to build a robust inter-service incident management system, the first point of breakdown in overwhelming events was typically in communication and coordination.

 This research showed that the challenges facing emergency managers working at the strategic level, above the incident management team (IMT), are different in both content and context from the challenges facing personnel working at a local IMT level.

 The Bushfire CRC Project Leader was Dr Christine Owen, working with Dr Ben Brooks and Dr Roshan Bhandari from the University of Tasmania, along with Dr Chris Bearman, from CQUniversity.